 Be aware of illegal dumping.

-If you are unsure whether or not that the dumping is illegal, contact the Office of Energy and Environment at (781)393-2137.
+If you are unsure whether or not that the dumping is illegal, contact the Office of Planning, Development, and Sustainability at (781) 393-2480.

 The best way to wash your car is to bring it to a professional car wash.
 These facilities have infrastructure to deal with excess amounts of waste water.
 If you want to do it at home, try washing your car on your lawn or in a place where the water will flow into a permeable surface.
 Also try using biodegradable/non-toxic soap or no soap at all.

 Wash your car in an environmentally friendly way.

 Asphalt and/or concrete create an impervious surface, causing an increase in stormwater runoff.
 Permeable pavers are a great alternative that allows water to seep through the pavement and soak into the ground below.
 This significantly lowers the amount of stormwater runoff.
 They come in many different styles — they even come in pavement form!
 You can also consider using brick, gravel, cobblestones, and natural stone as substitutes for concrete.

 What can YOU do to keep your pavement safe while also keeping your water clean?

 - Use de-icer (sodium acetate, potassium acetate, and calcium magnesium acetate) instead of salt (sodium chloride, calcium chloride, and magnesium chloride)

 - Shovel early and often.
 Remove as much snow and ice as you can, and only use de-icer on what you can’t take care of with a shovel

 - Follow product instructions and only use as much de-icer as you need.
 More is not better.